s1t5/mail-archiver/README.md

 5. Adjust the `TimeZone__DisplayTimeZoneId` environment variable to match your preferred timezone (default is "Etc/UCT").
 You can use any IANA timezone identifier (e.g., "Europe/Berlin", "Asia/Tokyo").

-6. Configure a reverse proxy of your choice with https and authentification to secure access to the application.
+6. Configure a reverse proxy of your choice with https to secure access to the application.

 > ⚠️ **Attention**
->
 > The application itself does not provide encrypted access via https!
 It must be set up via a reverse proxy!
 Moreover the application is not build for public internet access!

 7. Initial start of the containers: